Joan Losada

-Joan Losada Gifra (born 20 June 1992) is a Spanish rugby sevens player.
+Joan Losada Gifra (born 20 June 1992) is a former Spanish rugby sevens player.
 He was selected for Spain's rugby sevens team for the 2016 Summer Olympics in Brazil.
 He was part of the team that secured Spain the last spot in the Olympics for rugby sevens.
 He won an Ondas Awards for the web series El Mort Viu.
 He also loves pineapple and La revetlla de Sant Joan.